joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

     * None.

 ## 6. Known Issues / Bugs (Related to current work or recently discovered):
 * None.
+All known bugs from the refactoring session (`EADDRINUSE` and `RangeError`) were resolved.

 ## 7. Future/Pending Work (Overall Project - High Level):
-* **Backend Migration**: Continue migrating the Habits and Time Tracker apps to the SQLite backend.
+* **Backend Migration**: Complete the migration for the Time Tracker app.
+* **Security**: Implement API Key or JWT security on the API Gateway.
+* **Frontend Decoupling**: Begin the process of decoupling the monolithic frontend into independent applications per feature.
-* **Core Features**: Refine and enhance the core remaining features based on usage.
+* **Core Features**: Refine and enhance core features based on usage.
 * **UI/UX**: Continuously improve the user interface and experience across all apps.

 ## 8. Important Notes / Decisions Made:
-* **Feature Streamlining**: A decision was made to remove several complex or non-core features (Admin Panel, Ads, Sub-tasks, Dependencies, etc.) to simplify the application's focus and codebase.
-This allows for a more robust and maintainable core product.
+* **Feature Streamlining**: A decision was made to remove several complex or non-core features to simplify the application's focus and codebase.
 * **Database Migration Complete & Successful:** The decision to move to SQLite was made to support the user's goal of heavy, 24/7 data logging.
-This provides significant improvements in performance, scalability, and data integrity over the previous `lowdb` implementation.
+* **Microservice Architecture Adopted**: A decision was made to proceed with a full microservice refactor over a modular monolith to ensure true decoupling and provide a stable foundation for third-party API integrations.
+The refactor uses an API Gateway with an API Composition pattern to avoid initial frontend code changes.